MirzaMaulana/MirzaMaulana/README.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=MirzaMaulana&label=Profile%20Visits&color=blue&style=plastic%22%20alt=%22MirzaMaulana" /> </p>

- <p>I am a Software Engineering student of <a href="https://smkmuh1-skh.sch.id/">SMK Muhammadiyah 1 Sukoharjo</a>.
-Coding has been my passion and hobby since i was 15 years old.</p>
+ <p>As a passionate software engineering student at <a href="https://smkmuh1-skh.sch.id/">SMK Muhammadiyah 1 Sukoharjo</a>, my focus is on web development.
+I've been hooked on coding since the tender age of 15 and have since dedicated myself to mastering the craft of creating dynamic and responsive web applications.</p>

 - 🔭 I Aspire to be a Fullstack Web Developer.

 - 🌱 I'm currently learning to create a dynamic and reponsive web.